mufkuw/m-paperless/docs/setup.md

     !!! warning

-        Paperless-ngx includes a `.env` file.
+        M-Paperless includes a `.env` file.
 This will set the project name for docker compose to `paperless`, which will also define the name of the volumes by paperless-ngx.
 However, if you experience that paperless-ngx is not using your old paperless volumes, verify the